-NRA Helped Nikolas Cruz Train To Use Rifles By Donating $10,000 To His School Team
+NRA Donated $10,000 To Nikolas Cruz’s JROTC Marksman Team

-The National Rifle Association helped train Florida shooting suspect Nikolas Cruz by donating $10,000 to his school’s four-person varsity marksmanship team, according to the Associated Press.
+The National Rifle Association donated $10,000 to his school’s four-person varsity marksmanship team, which trained Florida shooting suspect Nikolas Cruz, according to the Associated Press.

 The report claimed that Cruz was part of the school varsity team that received the grant in 2016 as part of the NRA’s multimillion-dollar effort to support youth shooting clubs and other programs.
 The Stoneman Douglas JROTC program received $10,827 in non-cash assistance from the NRA’s fundraising arm in 2016, with Cruz being an intrinsic member of the team.
 Called the Army Junior Reserve Officer Training Corps, or JROTC, it had three other members, and they trained together after class and traveled to other area schools to compete.
 JROTC even thanked the NRA for its generous funding by tweeting out an acknowledgment.